winitzki/scall/tutorial/programming_dhall.md

 To implement this in Dhall, we supply the larger of `x` and `y` as an upper bound on the iteration count.
 The iteration will keep the pair `x, y` sorted so that `x` is always greater or equal to `y`.
-At each step, a pair `x, y` is replaced by `x - y, y` and sorted again.
+At each step, the pair `x, y` is replaced by `x - y, y` and sorted again.
 Eventually, `y` becomes equal to `0`.
 After that, the value `x` is equal to the required value of `gcd`.